Home Guide Links Contact

 and examples without a Robbins hallmark (lower row)

 On the fronts, the Snoopy design itself shows some notable differences from the Robbins versions.
-The top row in the image on the right shows close-up details of some typical Robbins variants while the lower row shows the same areas of three variants seen so far without a Robbins hallmark.
+The top row in the image on the right shows close-up details of some typical Robbins variants while the lower row shows the same areas of the three variants in this subset seen so far.

-The yellow arrows highlight two short 'dashes' in the upper right area of the helmet that are present on all three non-Robbins-Hallmarked pins but absent from the Robbins hallmarked variants.
+The yellow arrows highlight two short 'dashes' in the upper right area of the helmet that are clearyly visible on all three non-Robbins-Hallmarked.
+On the Robbins hallmarked variants there are actually three longer but fainter lines running slightly higher up the helmet, which are barely visible in most photos.

-More obviously, all three non-Robbins-Hallmarked pins show a distinctly cross-eyed Snoopy, with the relative position of the eyes quite different to that seen on all the Robbins-hallmarked variants.
+More obviously, all six non-Robbins-Hallmarked pins show a distinctly cross-eyed Snoopy, with the relative position of the eyes quite different to that seen on all the Robbins-hallmarked variants.

-Another common feature of these pins is that the United Feature Syndicate copyright text on the reverse is stamped, as opposed to the raised text used on the Robbins hallmarked versions.
+Another common feature of these pins is that the United Feature Syndicate copyright text on the reverse is stamped, as opposed to the raised text common to all other versions.

 Description: Silver Snoopy Pin